 At Crowdfunder we charge 5% +VAT of the funds successfully raised.
-There are also transaction fees charged by payment providers PayPal, GoCardless and or Stripe.
+There are also transaction fees charged by payment providers.

 This means that if your share issue isn't successful, there's no fee to pay.
 If you are successful, you're paying the fee out of the money you've raised once it's been invested, so there's no upfront cost.